What can I do with a degree in Secondary Teacher Education?

 - Designs and creates teaching resource materials

-- Assists with school implementation of new schooling priorities and policies
+- Assists with school implementation of new education priorities and policies

-- Develops educational materials for use in classrooms, eg workbooks or DVD's
+- Develops educational materials for use in classrooms, eg workbooks, videos or apps

 - Writes assessment questions

 - Assists in the management of students who may be struggling academically

 - Promotes the school’s values, plans and policies

 - Develops initiatives that allow for optimum learning and teaching

 - Provides leadership and fosters relationships

 - Looks after the physical, cultural, social, intellectual and emotional needs of students